needle-mirror/com.unity.xr.arkit/Documentation~/arkit-face-tracking.md

 ## Session configuration

 Face tracking requires the use of the user-facing or "selfie" camera.
 It is the responsibility of your session's [XRSessionSubsystem.configurationChooser](xref:UnityEngine.XR.ARSubsystems.XRSessionSubsystem.configurationChooser) to choose the camera facing direction.
 You can override the configuration chooser to meet your app's needs.
-For more information on the [ConfigurationChooser](xref:UnityEngine.XR.ARSubsystems.ConfigurationChooser), refer to the [What’s new in Unity’s AR Foundation | Unite Now 2020](https://www.youtube.com/watch?v=jBRxY2KnrUs&t=677s) video (YouTube).
+For more information, refer to [Configuration Chooser](xref:arfoundation-session-configuration-chooser).

 You can access a sample that shows how to use the `ConfigurationChooser` to choose between the user-facing and world-facing camera on the [AR Foundation samples](https://github.com/Unity-Technologies/arfoundation-samples/tree/main/Assets/Scenes/ConfigurationChooser) GitHub repository.

 ### Configuration chooser